snhobbs/spreadsheet-wrangler/README.md

 spreadsheet_wrangler.py compare --on="ref-des" -l bom.xlsx -r bom_Merged_data_store_On_pn.xlsx
 ```
 This will compare the original BOM with the merged one from the first example.
 Comparisons are done column by column with rows matched by the value in the column passed with the argument "--on".
 This should be a unique for each instance of a part (i.e a ref des).
 The shared columns will be checked as well as any passed in with the --columns argument.
-Discrepencies are printed to screen.
+Discrepancies are printed to screen.

 ### Generate a BOM sorted by the type of parts
 BOMs used for ordering, shipping, budgeting, or shipping to a CM are typically ordered by the type of part.